bgdawes/dotfiles/linux_documentation/linux_notes.md

 Save Core configuration: you should be able to figure this out.

+Genesis USB controller setup - this one took me awhile so I wanted to document.
+Use default controller setup
+Change controls in the genesis core to be the following:
+B button should be assigned to A
+C button should be assigned to B
+Z button should be assigned to C

 ---

 [^1]:If not hard-wired; jot down device that starts with 'w'; wireless devices will usually follow a naming convention of 'wlp#s0'